 This is a great solution for a tricky-shaped gift.
-Rather than wrestling with paper and yards of tape, wrap it in tissue and pop it in a jute bag.
-Or you could use a gift bag - I know I've got a drawer full of them waiting to be reused.
-Then just hang one of our Bear and Rose Nutcracker tags on it and you’re done!
+Rather than wrestling with paper and yards of tape, wrap it in tissue and in a jute bag.
+Then hang one of our Bear and Rose Nutcracker tags on it and you’re done!

-And last but by no means least here's one of our latest place names, used as a personalised gift tag.
-Baker's twine holds our personalised Gingerbread man secure in a forest of rosemary, bay, cinnamon and star anise, all held in place with glue dots.
+And last, but by no means least, here’s one of our latest place names, used as a personalised gift tag.
+Baker’s twine holds our personalised Gingerbread Man gift tag secure in a forest of rosemary, bay, cinnamon and star anise, all held in place with glue dots.
 It smells as good as it looks and hints at the foodie treats inside.